InlandGalaxy/nara/README.md

 # nara Bot
 This Bot is for various needs and gets updated in the future.
 This Project is open source and a invite for the Bot itself gets released later.
 Until then the version of the Bot that is hosted by me is private.

+To check if the version of the bot that I host is online: https://nara.status.inlandgalaxy.ch

 ## Old Readme of the template I used (Will be deleted later)

 ### Setup